adammoss/montepython_public/sphinx-documentation/multi.rst

    If the sampling has been interrupted, simply run it again and MultiNest should be able to restart where it finished.
-If you intend to start a new sampling with different parameters for MultiNest, it is safer to delete the :code:`NS` subfolder (otherwise, the behaviour is not well defined).
+If you intend to start a new sampling with different parameters for MultiNest, it is safer to delete the :code:`MN` subfolder (otherwise, the behaviour is not well defined).

 ..
 NOTE::
    MultiNest can benefit greatly from being run in parallel with MPI.
 If it has